Adrienne-B/city_cycles/README.md

 Sometimes you have to uninstall and then reinstall node_modules and package.json for your website to work again.
 Make sure you use cashe clean --force right after.

+I learned a jargon term called codebase which is the complete set of source code files and resources that make up a software application.

 #### Challenges to improve on:
 1. How to make animate.css for websites to work